Cruise industry pressures CDC for green light to sail by July, calling ban ‘outdated’

 “The organization and its members are exploring a workable approach for how to consider vaccinations, once widely available, as part of robust protocols,” the statement said.

 The CLIA statement is the latest request for more certainty around a return to cruising.
 The mayor of Miami-Dade County, which boasts the world’s busiest cruise port, last week urged the CDC to work on a plan to restart cruises by July 4.
-Last week during a Senate hearing, Alaska Sen. Lisa Murkowski, a Republican, asked CDC Director Rochelle Walensky for a timeline, which she could not give.
+Last week during a Senate hearing, Alaska Sen. Lisa Murkowski (R) asked CDC Director Rochelle Walensky for a timeline, which she could not give.
 Alaska relies heavily on cruise tourism.

 And the president and CEO of the American Society of Travel Advisors, Zane Kerby, released a statement Tuesday calling on the CDC to lift restrictions on cruising and set a restart date of July 1.